membrane/api-gateway/cli/examples/router/validation/json-schema/README.txt

 To run this example you should install Curl from http://curl.haxx.se/download.html , if you have not done so already.

-Execute the following steps:
+To run this example execute the following steps:

 1. Go to the directory examples/validation/json-schema.

-2. Start "router.bat" or "router.sh".
+2. Start router.bat or router.sh.

 3. Look at schema2000.json and compare the schema to good2000.json and bad2000.json .